aviadgawl/IsraeliIdValidation/README.md

 # Welcome to IsraeliIdValidation!
-This repository was opened to help other programmers use
+This repository was opened to help other programmers

 ## Quick Overview